meganz/sdk/README.md

 the engine losing its non-blocking behaviour.

-CAUTION: The provided cURL-based POSIX network layer relies on OpenSSL-specific functionality for security critical peer authentication.
+CAUTION: The provided cURL-based POSIX network layer relies on OpenSSL-specific functionality for security-critical peer authentication.

 Filesystem event monitoring: The provided filesystem layer implements the Linux inotify and the MacOS fsevents interfaces.